Miller Center presents the Presidential Ideas Festival May 21 - 23. Rooms available.

 Welcome to the Inn at the Crossroads

-Located ten minutes from the University of Virginia in scenic Charlottesville, the historic Crossroads Inn offers panoramic views of the Blue Ridge mountains, gracious accommodations, and a delicious breakfast all in a peaceful setting overlooking Pippin Hill Farm and Vineyard.
+Located ten minutes from the University of Virginia in scenic Charlottesville, the historic Crossroads Inn offers panoramic views of the Blue Ridge mountains, gracious accommodations, and a delicious breakfast all in a peaceful setting overlooking the foothills of the Blue Ridge Mountains.

 The central location of the Inn provides our guests with many options for both leisure and activity.
 The Inn rests in an area rich with history.
 We are ideally located near Monticello and the Brewridge Trail and right on the Monticello Wine Trail.
 Visit Charlottesville's art galleries, museums, theaters, or antique shops.
 Take a tour of historic downtown Charlottesville or enjoy Historic Garden Week, the Foxfield Steeplechase or a UVA football game.
 For outdoor enthusiasts, enjoy canoeing or tubing on the James River, skiing, tennis, golf or hiking in the nearby mountains.